isovalent/ebpf-docs/docs/linux/syscall/BPF_ENABLE_STATS.md

 [:octicons-tag-24: v5.8](https://github.com/torvalds/linux/commit/d46edd671a147032e22cfeb271a5734703093649)
 <!-- [/FEATURE_TAG] -->

 This syscall command is used to temporarily enable statistics tracking, globally for all programs.
-This allows for the benchmarking or monitoring of programs in-situ.
+This allows for the benchmarking or monitoring of programs <nospell>in situ</nospell>.

 ## Return value